What Is Endpoint Security and Why Is It Important?

 Cortex XDR helps you accelerate investigations by providing a complete picture of each incident.
 It stitches different types of data together and reveals the root cause and timeline of alerts, allowing your analysts to easily triage alerts.
 Tight integration with enforcement points lets you contain cyber threats across your entire infrastructure.

-With Cortex XDR, you can use your existing Palo Alto Networks network, endpoint, and cloud security as sensors and enforcement points, eliminating the need to deploy new software or hardware.
-You can avoid provisioning cumbersome log infrastructure on-premises by storing all your data in a scalable and secure cloud-based data lake.
+With Cortex XDR, you can use your existing security infrastructure as sensors and enforcement points, eliminating the need to deploy new software or hardware.
+You can avoid provisioning cumbersome log servers on-premises by storing all your data in a scalable and secure cloud-based data lake.

 Learn How We Protect Our Endpoints